kotshie/PharoVimMode/README.md

 # PharoVimMode

-Work in Progres, not working yet.
+Work in Progress, not working yet.